Reviews of the Best Water Softeners of 2023

 Turn off your house’s water supply:

-You need exercise caution when installing your softener.
-One way of doing this is ensuring that your house’s water supply is shut off.
+It’s vital that you exercise caution during the process.
+One way to do this is to shut off your water supply.
 You should particularly turn off the water flow and the electricity supply to your heater.
 Again, safety is paramount.

 Drain leftover water:

 Once your water supply is shut off, the next step is to drain all the water left in your pipes.
-Open a number of faucets around your house to achieve this.
+Open a number of faucets around your house to do this.

-This will allow you to run lines to the inlet and outlet openings of the softener’s bypass valve.
-Remember to position your tanks well.
-Hard water will flow into the softener’s tank for softening.
+This will allow you to run lines to the inlet and outlet openings of the bypass valve.
+Remember to position your tanks well so that the water will flow into the softener’s tank for softening.
 Then, softened water will flow out through the outlet to the fixtures and faucets in your home.

 Connect the pipes leading to the bypass valve:

-We should mention at this point that softener installation requires soldering work.
-(If you don’t know how to solder, you should call in a professional).
-The bypass valve is plastic.
-So, it is advisable to solder the fittings separately before attaching them to the valve.
-Your softener comes with compression fittings.
-Use these to attach the pipes to the valve.
+We should mention at this point that this process requires soldering work, so If you don’t know how to solder, you should call in a professional.
+This is plastic, so it is advised that you solder the fittings separately before attaching them to the valve.
+Your softener comes with compression fittings that you use to attach the pipe.

-Securely clamp the drain hose to your softener, and run it to a draining sink.
+Securely clamp the drain hose to your softener and run it to a draining sink.
 You need to be careful here or the drain hose won’t work properly.
-Ensure you read the instruction manual before doing anything.
+Ensure that you read the instruction manual before doing anything.

 Install the overflow tube:

 Fit the overflow tube to the side of the brine tank.
-Again, be faithful to the manufacturer’s instruction.
-Don’t deviate.
+Again, be faithful to the manufacturer’s instructions – don’t deviate.

 Set the bypass valve to “bypass”:

-Plug in your softener and set the bypass valve to “backwash”.
-Press the “regenerate” button valve reaches backwash.
+Plug in your softener and set the valve to “backwash”.
+Press the “regenerate” button so it reaches backwash.
 Unplug the unit to prevent it from going beyond backwash.

-Open the bypass valve’s inlet control about halfway.
-Let the water flow in slowly.
-It may sputter due to the air trapped in the pipes.
-Once the sputtering stops open the inlet and outlet controls fully.
+Open about halfway and let the water flow in slowly, as it may sputter due to the air trapped in the pipes.
+Once the sputtering stops, open the inlet and outlet controls fully.
 Add salt and water as directed in the instruction manual.

 Plug your unit again:

 Plug your unit again.
 Push “regenerate” and then wait for the unit to run to the next stage.
-Repeat this till the unit reaches “service” setting.
-Watch out for leaks.
-If you spot any, turn off the softener and re-solder the leaking point.
-If everything works fine go ahead and program your desired controls.
+Repeat this until the unit reaches “service” setting.
+Watch out for leaks – if you spot any, turn off the softener and re-solder the leaking point.
+If everything works fine, go ahead and program your desired controls.

 We can’t stress enough how important it is to follow the product’s instruction manual.
-In addition, don’t hesitate to call in a professional if you experience any problems during installation.
+In addition, don’t hesitate to call in a professional if you experience any problems.

 How to Maintain Your Water Softener

-It is true that softeners do not generally require as much care as other appliances.
-There are however certain steps you can take to keep your softener from breaking down.
+While the top water softeners do not generally require as much care as other appliances, there are certain steps you can take to keep yours from breaking down:

 Get the right salt type:

-Water softeners do not use any type of salt, definitely not the one you use in the kitchen.
-Water softeners have their own kind of salt, which can be of two types — crystal or cube.
-Read through your equipment’s manual to see which one is appropriate for it.
+They use two types — crystal or cube.
+Read through your equipment’s manual to see which one is appropriate for your model.
 If you can’t access the manual, do an online search or speak to a professional.

 Use a pre-filter:

-Water flowing from the city supply to your home may accumulate sediments and particles along the way.
+Water flowing from the city supply to your house may accumulate sediments and particles along the way.
 These particles may get into ports or seals of your softener, thereby causing harm.
 You can extend the life of your equipment by simply adding a pre-filtration system.
-Doing this benefits you as well.
-You can be sure that the water in your home is purified and softened.
+Doing this benefits you as well as it helps you ensure that your water is purified and softened.

-Bridges are the results of the buildup of salt in your softener’s brine tank.
+Bridges are the results of salt buildup in your water softener’s brine tank.
 If you notice a bridge, simply use a stick to break it up.
-However, you should know once a bridge forms, there’s a high likelihood that it will keep showing up again.
+The thing is though, once a bridge forms, there’s a high likelihood that it will keep showing up again.

 Consult the product’s manual to find the safest way to clean your softener’s brine tank.
 You can do this once or twice a year.

-Even though these maintenance steps work perfectly, they might not be enough.
-You still require expert help.
-It is advisable to call in a professional to do a regular check of your softener every few months.
+If you still require expert help, call in a professional to do a regular check every few months.